ibm-telemetry/telemetry-js/README.md

 - A de-identified version of your project's name (as defined in your package.json file)
 - Your project's version (as defined in package.json) with any identifiable parts removed
-- de-identified names and versions of your project's dependencies
+- De-identified names and versions of your project's dependencies

 **JSX data**